 My solution?
 Prairie planting,… dreamy drifts of grasses,… with swathes of Echinacea, Salvias, Echinops……. etc etc. Stop!
 Wake up!
 Too late!
 I tried it!
 But it is too small an area to have drifts of a pleasing size.
 The planting looked spotty, the grasses untidy.

 6.The choice of planting can make or break

 The Acer is underplanted with Snowdrops and Crocus, as they fade Tiarella takes over.
 The display finishes as the shade from the tree increases.
-The Winter colour through the garden is pink, purple and white given by Heathers, Bergenia and the leaves of Heuchera and Nandina.
+The Winter colour through the garden is pink, purple and white.
+It comes from the Heathers, Bergenia, and the leaves of Heuchera and Nandina.
 Spring sees a delicate hint of blue from the Forget-me-nots, with yellow Cytisus and the orange-red of the Japanese Quince.
 In Summer the predominant colour through this little garden changes to oranges and reds from the Physocarpus foliage, Helenium flowers, and Dahlias – American Dawn and Nicholas.
-In Autumn the tree foliage turns a fiery red until the leaves finally drop and the delicate network of branches glisten with a million droplets of rain or sparkle with hoar frost.
+In Autumn the tree foliage turns a fiery red until the leaves finally drop.
+Then delicate network of branches glisten with a million droplets of rain or sparkle with hoar frost.